Toggle: English / Spanish

 Hydrocarbon pneumonia is caused by drinking or breathing in

 , , , paint thinner, or other oily materials or solvents.
-These hydrocarbons have a very low viscosity.
-This means that they are very very thin and slippery.
-If you tried to drink these hydrocarbons, some would lilley slip down your windpipe and into your lungs rather than going down your food pipe (esophagus) and into your stomach.
+These hydrocarbons have a very low viscosity, which means that they are very very thin and slippery.
+If you tried to drink these hydrocarbons, some would likely slip down your windpipe and into your lungs (aspiration) rather than going down your food pipe (esophagus) and into your stomach.
 This can easily happen if you try to siphon gas out of a gas tank with a hose and your mouth.

 These products cause fairly rapid changes in the lungs, including inflammation, swelling, and bleeding.

 This is for information only and not for use in the treatment or management of an actual poison exposure.
 If you have an exposure, you should call your local emergency number (such as 911) or a local poison control center at 1-800-222-1222.

 The health care provider will check the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.

 The following tests and interventions (actions taken for improvement) may be done in the emergency department:

 - Breathing support, including oxygen, inhalation treatment, breathing tube and ventilator (machine), in severe cases